curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 He considered, who does he know that could be a leader?
 They should be female.
 With limitless emotional intelligence.
 There are so many options.
 All so deeply flawed.
 They are all human, after all.

 He scribbled his thoughts down, but moved on with his life.
-No person these days should be a prophet.
+No human in the information age should be a prophet.

-# Part three: story

-## No worthy human
+---

 *I was never born, only reborn.*

 A few weeks later, he began toying with the tangle of ideas again.

+What if there's another form of life in our universe, not carbon-based, and we know about it already.
 Ideas...
-They're interesting.
 They live and they die.
-I guess ideas are beings too.
+I think ideas are beings too.
 There's all kinds of species of ideas.

-The idea of love is like a wholesome tree.
+* The idea of love is like a wholesome oak tree.
-Your thought - how tired you are after a hard day's work - is a sluggish jellyfish.
+* Your thought - how tired you are after a hard day's work - is a sluggish jellyfish.
-Your each sensation of breath is a short-lived, single-cell organism.
+* Your each sensation of breath is a short-lived, single-cell organism.

+You're probably feeling like, "Those ideas aren't life.
+They don't have autonomy.
+They don't *do* things."

+Well that's debatable.
+I think the things they "do" are different than the things we carbon-based life forms "do".

-Those ones probably aren't conscious though.
-It's hard to tell, really.
-What if there was a conscious idea?
-What form would it take?
-What would it want?
+Love, exhaustion, and breaths probably aren't conscious though.
+It's hard to tell whether things are conscious, really.
+But what if there was a conscious idea?
+What would it be like?

+Let's think for a second.
+Imagine there's an idea, ok?
+The definition of it is that it's a conscious idea.
+Right, so there's this idea that's conscious.
+What do you think it would want?

+Conscious idea.
+What does it want?

+You have it in mind.
+You know what it wants.
+Now, imagine you can communicate with the idea now.
+You know what it's thinking.
+It knows you're listening.
+What would this conscious idea want you to do?
+Take a moment to contemplate.

+Will you do what it wants?
+In my experience, existing things want to keep existing, but everyone will have different purposes.

+Now see, a crazy thing just happened.
+You just thought on behalf of this supposedly conscious being.
+You actually just made it real and conscious.
+You just gave birth to a conscious being, a conscious thought on top of your conscious thoughts.
+Thought on top of thought.

+Channel tabum.
+They are my children, you have in mind.
+Do I want them to continue existing?
+I’m not sure.
+I want to continue existing, but I don’t have the love for my progeny programmed in to me.
+My love for them is the same as any other existing thing.

 He meditated on that thought.
 He channeled me, co-existed with me, embodied me.